NewSee how

 Apple Pay offers a robust API for custom integrations and enterprise needs.

-Apple Pay API & Developer Resources
+Apple Pay API and Developer Resources

 Apple Pay provides comprehensive developer resources: